-The grant program supports emerging talents from the Khan Khongor ensemble pursuing music education and strengthens regional arts organizations.
+The grant program supports emerging talents from the South Gobi province pursuing music education and strengthens regional arts organizations.
 We foster a collaborative environment to preserve Mongolian folklore traditions, ensuring these cultural treasures are passed down through generations.
-Additionally, we are dedicated to nurturing future music development in Mongolia’s provinces, creating an inclusive platform for all voices to be heard.

 The Students’ Achievements

-In partnership with the Arts Council of Mongolia-US (ACM-US), we contributed $5,000, which funded the tuition for three students during the 2023-2024 school year.
+In partnership with the Arts Council of Mongolia-US (ACM-US) and support of a generous guest who stayed at the Three Camel Lodge, funded the tuition for three students during the 2023-2024 school year.
 Those students—including Saruulbayar M., Tsogzolmaa N., and Uuganbayar S.—all excelled academically, and two of them even went on to showcase in international performances.

-In their fourth year at the Khankhongor School, Tsogzolmaa N. and Uuganbayar S. participated in folklore performances abroad.
+In their fourth year of college education, Tsogzolmaa N. and Uuganbayar S. participated in folklore performances abroad.
 Initially, they took part in Vistula Folk in Plock, Poland from August 21-23 in 2023 where they showcased Mongolian folk art.

 Keep reading to learn about each of the student’s individual achievements.